Seven (1995 film): Development

-David Fincher was known mainly for directing popular music videos, such as "Vogue" and "Who Is It".
-His only feature film, Alien 3 (1992), had been a negative experience as the studio edited it against Fincher's intent, leading to him disowning the project, stating "I'd rather die of colon cancer than make another movie".
-(Note: Attributed to multiple references:) Despite this, Fincher's agent presented him with the Seven script.
+David Fincher had made his name directing music videos, including "Vogue" by Madonna and "Who Is It" by Michael Jackson.
+His feature-film debut, Alien 3 (1992), was a negative experience, as he clashed with 20th Century Fox over mandated edits that changed his vision for the film.
+Fincher subsequently disowned it, saying, "I'd rather die of colon cancer than make another movie."
+Despite this, Fincher's agent presented him with the Seven script.
 Initially uninterested in the police procedural elements, Fincher found himself captivated by the gradual revelation of Doe's plans, admitting, 'I found myself getting more and more trapped in this kind of evil ... and even though I felt uncomfortable about being there, I had to keep going.'
 Fincher recognized the script aligned with his own creative sensibilities, especially its exploration of evil, and uncompromising ending in which the protagonists do not engage in a last-minute action sequence to save Tracy because she is already dead.
 (Note: Attributed to multiple references:) Fincher expressed his interest to the studio, which realized he had been sent Walker's original script.
-New Line Cinema sent Fincher an up-to-date draft in which Tracy survives but Fincher insisted on directing the original script.
+New Line Cinema sent Fincher an up-to-date draft in which Tracy survives, but Fincher insisted on directing the original script.
 In discussions with Michael De Luca, New Line Cinema's president of production, both shared a preference for the original script.
 They mutually decided to begin filming that version within six weeks, wary that any further delay might attract unwanted executive attention and potential interference with their plan.
 (Note: Attributed to multiple references:)

 Kopelson and studio executives continued efforts to lighten Sevens tone and change the ending.
 (Note: Attributed to multiple references:) Fincher was resistant to any changes, and was unwilling to compromise his creative control and vision.
 De Luca remained supportive of Fincher, and the original ending gained further backing as the project secured prominent actors, including Morgan Freeman, Brad Pitt, and Kevin Spacey.
-(Note: Attributed to multiple references:) Pitt joined Seven on condition the head-in-the-box ending be retained, as he was upset that the original ending of his previous film Legends of the Fall (1994) had been cut in response to negative test-audience responses.
+Pitt joined Seven on condition the head-in-the-box ending be retained, as he was upset that the original ending of his previous film Legends of the Fall (1994) had been cut in response to negative test-audience responses.
 He also insisted that Mills kill Doe, believing it was important that Mills act out of passion instead of morality.
 Kopelson supported Fincher after being reassured the severed head would not be shown.
 Walker said changing the dark tone of the ending would remove the core of the story.